Wednesday, August 7, 2024

 Seems pretty obvious, right?

 But if you think about it for a moment, choosing a President is just about the most important thing we get to do as American citizens.
-Participatory small 'd' democracy will always be an experiment in how we live our lives and create the world we live in, so we need to be serious about the choices we make for the common good.
+Participatory small 'd' democracy will always be an experiment in how we live our lives and create the world we live in We need to be serious about the choices we make for the common good.

 Voting for the person who will be our next POTUS is a de facto requirement for adults who consider themselves citizens.
-Withholding your vote because of a few philosophical or ideological conflicts with an obviously better Candidate is not adult reasoning.
+Withholding your vote from the better Candidate because of a few philosophical or ideological conflicts is not adult reasoning.

 Does that statement upset you?
-Too bad, my essay, deal with it.
+Too bad, so sad.

-For good or ill, politics is a major element in making that choice.
-However, the myriad shades of ideology and culture and personal beliefs involved can be a minefield when trying to decide who and why to put someone in charge of our Nation.
+An individual's politics is a major element in making that choice.
+The myriad shades of ideology and culture and personal beliefs involved can be a minefield when trying to decide who and why to put someone in charge of our Nation.
 With that in mind, I have a proposition to offer anyone who's planning to vote this coming November:

 Focus on the person, leave out the politics.

-That may sound counter-intuitive, but let me explain why it may be the only objective way to make the best choice for President, especially in the 2024 election.
+That may sound counter-intuitive, but let me explain why it may be the only objective way to make the best choice for President in the 2024 election.

 The image at the top is a 3rd Grade Progress Record for my younger brother Chuck (R.I.P.).
-I recently found it and several others, along with a short stack of images, stashed in a box in my my garage.
-I flipped though the images, some familiar and many I'd never seen before... neat little time machines pretending to be photos.
-It was the Progress Records that caught my interest and shoved me into a direction of thought I hadn't thought of before.
+I recently found it and several others, along with a short stack of his photos, stashed in a box in my garage.
+I flipped though the images, some familiar and some not... neat little time machines.
+The Progress Records caught my interest and shoved me into a direction of thought I hadn't thought of before.

-As I read through Mrs. McEuen's report, I was fascinated by the different areas of scholastic and individual growth Chuck was expected to achieve under her watchful eye.
-Naturally, Language Arts and Arithmetic were important, but also Social Studies, Science and Health, and Citizenship.
-He was expected to show improvement so Dad would know he wasn't a Big Dummy.
+As I read through Mrs. McEuen's report, I was fascinated by the areas of scholastic and individual growth Chuck was expected to achieve under her watchful eye.
+Language Arts, Arithmetic, Social Studies, Science, Health, and Citizenship.
+He was expected to show improvement in all these areas so Dad would know he wasn't a Big Dummy.

-The Progress Record was a benchmark for the kind of person the school district hoped they could help create: a good student, a thinking adult, a well-rounded American.
-While reading all the ways in which Chuck was being evaluated, I realized they're actually strong categories to apply when choosing a President today.
+The Progress Record was a benchmark for the kind of person the school district hoped they could help create: a good student, a thinking adult, a well-rounded citizen.
+After reading all the ways in which Chuck was being evaluated, I realized they're excellent categories to apply when choosing a President, too.

-Dig this: The guidelines encompassed important areas that educators used to help kids grow and prosper in thoughtful, positive and meaningful ways.
-The child's measured progress was a hopeful promise for success in the future.
+Dig this: The categories were important guidelines used by educators to help kids grow and prosper in thoughtful, positive and meaningful ways.
+The student's measured progress was a hopeful promise for success in the future.
 Parents typically understood this without question and deferred to the education professionals.

-We should choose a President with that same level of hopeful promise, and judge the Candidate using no less a measurement than was required for a 3rd Grader in 1967.
+We should vote for a President with that same level of hopeful promise, and choose the Candidate using no less a measurement than was applied to a 3rd Grader.

 Focus on the person, leave out the politics.

-The Progress Record format used by Lassalette Elementary in La Puente, California is a surprisingly thorough summary of what they believed was a Third Grader's potential for learning.
-Measure the 2024 Presidential candidates using these basic guidelines.
+The Progress Record format used by Lassalette Elementary in 1967 is a summary of what they believed was a 3rd Grader's potential.
+For 2024, measure the Presidential candidates using these basic guidelines.
 Leave out the politics or your personal biases, whatever they may be.
 Most of all, be honest about your conclusions.

 The category of Language Arts is a good place to start.
-Does the Candidate read, understand and comprehend what he reads?
-Does the Candidate express himself well, understand words and can spell and use them correctly?
-Does the Candidate misuse or abuse words and their meanings?
+Do the Candidates understand and comprehend what they read and say?
+Do they express themselves well, understand words, and can spell and use them correctly?
+Do they misuse or misunderstand words and their meanings?

 Arithmetic is vital.
-Does the Candidate know the meaning of numbers and show reasoning ability in their application?
-Does he understand financial and economic theories and how they work?
-Does he show his work to prove his answers are correct?
+Do the Candidates know the meaning of numbers and show reasoning ability in their use?
+Do they understand basic rules of mathematics and how they work?
+Do they 'show the work' to demonstrate how they reached the answers?

-I'm a strong proponent on the discipline of Social Studies.
-Can the Candidate learn and understand about different people living and working together?
-Does he strive to learn about the community and world where he lives?
-Can he contribute positive ideas about society?
-Does he understand the importance of the creative arts?
+Social Studies is just as important.
+Can the Candidates learn and understand about different people living and working together?
+Do they strive to learn about their communities and develop positive ideas about the world they lives in?
+Do they understand the importance of the creative arts?

 Science and Health couldn't be more important.
-Does the candidate understand himself?
-Does he have good health habits?
-Does he show growth in his observation of the world around him?
-Does he engage and take part with others in intelligent discussion?
-Is he open to alternative opinions and information, and is he willing to change his opinion based on facts and science?
+Do the Candidates understand themselves?
+Do they have good health habits?
+Do they show growth in their observations of the world around them?
+Do they engage and take part with others in intelligent discussion?
+Are they open to new ideas and facts based on science?

 Citizenship is key.
-Does the candidate work well with others, show respect for property, practice good self-control, and display good work habits?
-Is he courteous and does he treat others with respect?
-Does he respect the Constitution and the Rule of Law?
+Do the candidates work well with others, show respect for property, practice good self-control, and display good work habits?
+Are they courteous and treat others with respect?
+Do they understand and respect the Constitution and the Rule of Law?

 Focus on the person, leave out the politics.

-Given the aforementioned divisive political climate, it's easy to focus on specific issues relating to the most-likely candidates we'll be voting for (or against) this coming November.
-That's not why I wrote this mental exercise.
-I wanted to create a way to be as objective as possible when choosing the person who will lead our country for the next four years, but it also needs to be as honest and relevant as possible.
-It could be used when choosing ANY person for ANY role, whether it be a job seeker, a contractor, a cross-fit instructor, a school board member... even a friend or possible mate!
+Given our divisive political climate, it's easy to focus on narrowly-specific issues relating to the Candidate we'll be voting for (or against) this coming November.
+I developed this mental exercise as a way to be as objective as possible, yet it also needs to be honest and relevant.

-When we evaluate someone to be part of our business, personal, civic or social circles, we're drawn to those who demonstrate the capabilities most suitable for that role... that will be able to function normally... that will show intelligence and positive performance in the role.
+When we evaluate someone to be part of our business, civic, social or personal circles, we're drawn to those who demonstrate the traits most suitable for that role, will be able to function normally, and will demonstrate intelligence and positivity.

-And so it goes with picking a Candidate for the US Presidency.
-It's easy to pick one or two areas of agreement or disagreement and forget the rest, but that's not really all that matters.
+And so it goes with choosing a Candidate for the US Presidency.
+It's easy to pick one or two areas of agreement or disagreement and forget the rest... maybe too easy.

 Focus on the person, leave out the politics.

-Chuck's Progress Record for the Second Quarter of the 3rd Grade showed a marked improvement over the First Quarter by a country mile.
-Unlike his previous report, he was given 'High Quality Work' marks for many categories and not a single 'Capable of Doing Better' mark, which indicates a parent-teacher conference is needed.
-Chuck did GOOD.
+Chuck's 2nd Quarter Progress Record showed a marked improvement over the 1st Quarter by a country mile.
+He received 'High Quality Work' marks for many categories, and not a single 'Capable of Doing Better' mark.
+He did GOOD.

-Of course, there will be many voters who can't be bothered with the thoughtful consideration necessary to use 3rd Grade measurements of progress when deciding who(m) to choose in November.
-That's their decision, and also to their detriment.
+Sadly, many voters can't be bothered to utilize 3rd Grade measurements of progress when deciding who(m) to choose in November.
+It's their right as American citizens to ignore consideration, facts or reason.

-Plus, it requires reading, spelling, understanding words and their meaning, taking part in thoughtful evaluation, working well with others, understanding themselves, being courteous, learning about people living and working together, and gaining a growing knowledge of the community where they live.
+Plus, it also requires reading, spelling, understanding words and their meaning, taking part in thoughtful evaluation, learning about people living and working together, and gaining a growing knowledge of their community and the world we all live in.

 "The mind is not a vessel to be filled, but a fire to be kindled."